sunzexing-github/Merge/readme.txt

-Git is a Version control system
+Git is a distributed Version control system
-Git is free software
+Git is also  software